aakashtuteja4/aakashtuteja4/README.md

 ### Hi there, I'm Aakash Tuteja. 👋

-- 🔭 I’m a data Scientist.
+- 🔭 I'm a person who likes to experiment with data to find intuitive solutions for corporate needs.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything such as Analytics, AI, Finance.
-- 🥅 2022 Goals: Contribute more to Open Source projects, learn big data technologies, and all available cloud servies.
+- 🥅 2024 Goals: Contribute more to Open Source projects, learn Gen AI & big data technologies, and few cloud services - GCP (BigQuery, Vertex AI), AWS (SageMaker, Redshift).
 - ⚡ Fun fact: I love to sketch.

 ### Connect with me: